A contact McKay correspondence for links of simple singularities: Filtered cylindrical contact homology

 Lemma \ref{lemma: CZdihedral} produces the sequence $(\varepsilon_N)_{N=1}^{\infty}$, which we can assume decreases monotonically to 0 in $\R$.
 Define the sequence of 1-forms $(\lambda_N)_{N=1}^{\infty}$ on $S^3/\D^*$ by $\lambda_N:=\lambda_{\D^*,\varepsilon_N}$.

 \begin{summary*}(Dihedral data).
 We have

 \end{summary*}

-None of the orbits in the first two rows of Table \ref{table: Dihedral CZ indices} are contractible, thus $\lambda_N=\lambda_{\D^*,\varepsilon_N}$ is $L_N$-dynamically convex and so by \cite[Theorem 1.3]{HN},\footnote{One hypothesis of \cite[Th.
-1.3]{HN} requires that all contractible Reeb orbits $\gamma$ satisfying $\mu_{\CZ}(\gamma)=3$ must be embedded.
+None of the orbits in the first two rows of Table \ref{table: Dihedral CZ indices} are contractible, thus $\lambda_N=\lambda_{\D^*,\varepsilon_N}$ is $L_N$-dynamically convex and by \cite[Thm.~1.3]{HN},\footnote{One hypothesis of \cite[Thm.~1.3]{HN} requires that all contractible Reeb orbits $\gamma$ satisfying $\mu_{\CZ}(\gamma)=3$ must be embedded.
 This fails in our case by considering the contractible $e_-^4$, which is not embedded yet satisfies $\mu_{\CZ}(e_-^4)=3$.
-See Lemma \ref{lemma: generic j} for an explanation of why we do not need this additional hypothesis.} a generic choice $J_N\in\mathcal{J}(\lambda_N)$ provides a well defined filtered chain complex, yielding the isomorphism of $\Z$-graded vector spaces
+In the arXiv v2 of this paper, we proved in \S 4.3 why we do not need this additional hypothesis.} a generic choice $J_N\in\mathcal{J}(\lambda_N)$ provides a well-defined filtered chain complex, yielding the isomorphism of $\Z$-graded vector spaces